govuk-one-login/data-analytics-platform/README.md

 Using the access token, it retrieves user information from Cognito's userInfo endpoint to get the username.
 Finally, it calls QuickSight's GenerateEmbedUrlForRegisteredUser API to create a secure, time-limited embed URL that grants the authenticated user access to the QuickSight console.
 The Lambda returns a 302 redirect response that sends the user directly to their personalized QuickSight dashboard, completing the seamless authentication and authorization flow.

+### To create user in Dev to test
+1) Login to AWS Dev as Admin
+2) Open Quicksight App
+3) Goto account info and get Username, Email(your work email)
+4) Add new user in Cognito with this username, email.
+Make sure to send email with credentials in add user step
+5) Use login URL from Cognito, use credentials which you got in your email
+6) Change password, configure MFA and you should see quicksight dashboard